antik015/bigMVP_v0/README.md

 A brief overview of the materials of this repository with directions to use is provided below.

 ### manuscript
 The manuscript folder contains the zip files "Main draft source.zip" and "Online supplement.zip".
-These zip files contain all the latex source files. figures and bib files to reproduce the the main draft and the online supplement, respectively.
+These zip files contain all the latex source files, figures and bib files to reproduce the the main draft and the online supplement, respectively.

 ### code